dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 ### Material UI

-My biggest concern about Material UI it's the API, you must learn a lot to use the library and you will get a very nice and clean design but on the other side it's a design hard to customize to the point that seems yours.
+My biggest concern about Material UI is the API, you have to learn a lot to use the library and you will get a very nice and clean design but on the other hand it is a difficult design to customize to the point that it looks like your own.

-The beauty of Chakra UI it's you can leave the library as is or change a few colors (like I did in Handy Tools) or customize to the point to see as your own library and all of that without pages and pages of API.
+The beauty of Chakra UI is that you can leave the library as it is or change some colours (like I did in Handy Tools) or customise it to the point where it looks like your own library and all that without pages and pages of API.

 ### Antd

-I use Antd before Chakra UI and the atomic components was a blast too, very easy to use and easy documentation to follow but for the customization I find harder than Chakra UI.
+I use Antd before Chakra UI and the atomic components were awesome too, very easy to use and easy to follow documentation but for customisation I find it more difficult than Chakra UI.

-In Antd they done the customization using Less.
+In Antd they did the customisation using Less.

 ### Tailwind CSS

 I love working on projects with Tailwind CSS, it definitely speeds up the development process and I find it very useful when it comes to getting things done.
-The performance is better and if you or your team has experience with bootstrap you will get the knowledge in no time.
+The performance is better and if you or your team have experience with bootstrap, you will get the knowledge in no time.

-The problem I see with Tailwind CSS is keeping the code clean and especially in projects with more members having a good architecture for that part is not easy.
+The problem I see with Tailwind CSS is keeping the code clean and especially in projects with more members, having a good architecture for that part is not easy.
 Things like accessibility or keyboard navigation have to be handled manually.

 With Chakra UI in the end it's all props like in any other React component, so I find it easier to use it for teamwork.